josephdubon/josephdubon/README.md

 ## ¡Hola!
 Hello!

-### I am a full stack software engineer and I work mostly with Django and React.
+### I am a full stack software engineer and I work mostly with Django, React, and Emacs.

 ## Current Projects
 I am currently building out v1 of a new education platform!